What is a Joint Venture? How do you form one? We’ll go over the basics, and help you decide whether forming a JV is the right move for you.

 2. Combined Expertise

 Two companies or parties forming a joint venture might each have unique backgrounds, skill sets, and expertise.
-When combined through a Joint venture, each company can benefit from the other’s expertise and talent within their company.
+When combined through a JV, each company can benefit from the other’s expertise and talent within their company.

 3. Cost Savings

 By using economies of scale, both companies in the Joint venture can leverage their production at a lower per-unit cost than they would separately.
-This is particularly appropriate with technology implementation which is costly to implement.
-Other cost savings as a result of a Joint venture can include sharing overhead costs such as warehouse rental or advertising.
+This is particularly appropriate with technology implementation, which is costly to implement.
+Other cost savings as a result of a JV can include sharing overhead costs such as warehouse rental or advertising.

 How to form a Joint Venture Agreement